Getty Images

 It's always good to stay on top of the Windows updates and ensure your system runs the latest updates, but new updates can introduce unexpected problems.
 During the Windows 10 cycle, there was an update that would also crash Remote Desktop Services.
 This should serve as a reminder for you to always test the latest updates before deploying them to your end users because they could cause issues.
 You should consider turning off Windows Update service on live production VDI, especially when using any image management technology such as Citrix Machine Creation Services.

 The best way to handle the Windows Updates is to either put them in the golden image of your desktop host when using an image management system, or update your remote desktop hosts once a month outside of official work hours.
 This can be as simple as starting up the Windows update services once a month on a Sunday evening and running the updates.
-You can also use a PowerShell module to manage Windows updates.
+You can also use a PowerShell module to manage Windows Updates.

-2. Check for issues with the graphics drivers
+2. Check for issues with the graphics drivers and licenses

 Graphics drivers can cause issues with a remote desktop as well.
 There is an extensive list of known issues on the Nvidia and AMD forums about crashing drivers when using remote desktops.
 These vendors and others work to get fixes out quickly but it's still helpful for admins to diagnose these issues quickly.
 Keep your graphics driver up to date on both the host and the client when using a remote desktop.

 Like with Windows updates, however, new graphics drivers can also break back-end systems and machines.
-So always test new drivers before deploying them on your live production environments.
+So always test new display drivers before deploying them on your live production environments.

 Another common cause of a remote desktop black screen is expired graphics licensing.
 This is, of course, less common if you use RDP to access a Windows 11 computer elsewhere.
 However, this issue can occur for enterprise environments that use VDI with virtual GPUs from Nvidia.
 This is possible with other virtual GPUs but this example will explain the process for Nvidia specifically.

 Since the M-series cards, Nvidia requires a virtual GPU license for each user connecting to the card.
 Nvidia has made a Linux appliance that serves as the GPU licensing server.
 Every time an end user signs in, a license is assigned to that user.
-When there are no licenses available, the end user might experience a failing session or a black screen when signing in.
+When there are no licenses available, the end user might experience a failing session or a black screen issue when signing in.
 Nvidia licenses are often a set-and-forget system, and IT teams do not usually have to actively monitor the Linux appliance and the licensing manager.

 The licenses could have also expired because these licenses are often applicable for one to three years.
 IT may need to extend and update the licensing and deploy it to their servers.
 Make sure to put the end date of the licenses on your maintenance calendar with a reminder four weeks in advance to source new licenses.
-Also, you should check in with the Nvidia license manager once every month to see if there are still enough available and verify that there are no stale licenses.
+Also, you should open and check in with the Nvidia license manager once every month to see if there are still enough available and verify that there are no stale licenses.

 Connecting to and working within a remote desktop is highly dependent on a quality network connection.
 This can be an internal connection or an internet connection.
 When users lose the connection to the remote desktop, they can experience a black screen when trying to reconnect.